DamianSheldon/DamianSheldon.github.io/source/_posts/2016-02-29-notes-of-using-debian.markdown

 This is caused by a change for security reason in kernel 3.18 [1].
 There are two ways to fix this.

-First approach is adding this rule to the file /etc/ufw/before.rules before the line # drop INVALID packets ...

--A ufw-before-input -p 47 -j ACCEPT
+* First approach is adding this rule to the file /etc/ufw/before.rules before the line # drop INVALID packets ... `-A ufw-before-input -p 47 -j ACCEPT`
-Second approach is manually loading the nf_conntrack_pptp module.
-You can do this by running
+* Second approach is manually loading the nf_conntrack_pptp module.
+You can do this by running `$sudo modprobe nf_conntrack_pptp`

-sudo modprobe nf_conntrack_pptp
 To load this module on every boot on Ubuntu, add it to the file /etc/modules.

 Reference:http://askubuntu.com/questions/572497/cant-connect-to-pptp-vpn-with-ufw-enabled-on-ubuntu-14-04-with-kernel-3-18